Harm reduction principles

 Non-opioid drugs are also affecting the Philadelphia region, including synthetic cannabinoids (K2), cocaine/crack, methamphetamine (meth), and phencyclidine (PCP).
 Learn about safer use strategies for non-opioid drugs.

 Overdose Prevention Sites (OPS)

 Overdose Prevention Sites (OPS) are places designed to prevent people from dying of drug overdose.
-People will be able to use drugs that they bring into an OPS, like heroin, under medical supervision to prevent a fatal overdose.
-At an OPS, people will also be encouraged to enter drug treatment and connected to other social services, such as housing, if needed.
+People are able to use drugs that they bring into an OPS, like heroin, under medical supervision to prevent a fatal overdose.
+The first sanctioned OPS in the United States opened in late 2021.
+The New York City program reversed 59 overdoses in its first three weeks.
+At an OPS, people also have the opportunity to enter drug treatment and connected to other social services, such as housing, if needed.

 The City supports having one or more OPS in Philadelphia to reduce drug overdose deaths, reduce public drug use and discarded drug-related litter, prevent the spread of HIV and hepatitis C, and improve access to treatment.

 Learn more about how OPS offer assistance and save lives.
 Get the facts on OPS.